And we’re back with more of the barnburner “Ron Rider On” series!

 All I’ll lead with is: it’s another good one.
 Stay tuned for more “Ron Rider On“!

 “So I got fired from Nordstrom for getting into a fight with a department manager.

 I guess for me it’s been…87, 97, 07, 17…for 32 years I’ve done nothing but be involved in shoe stores.
-I went to work for Nordstrom back when Nordstrom when it was in their heyday.
+I went to work for Nordstrom back when Nordstrom was in their heyday.
 They really were really inventing an industry-changing method of doing retail.